sethbern/CSJava/_sources/Unit4-Iteration/topic-4-1-while-loops.rst

             assertTrue(passed);
         }
     }

 Input-Controlled Loops
 ----------------------

-.. |Magpie chatbot lab on repl.it| raw:: html
+.. |simple chatbot| raw:: html

-   <a href="https://repl.it/@BerylHoffman/Magpie-ChatBot-Lab-v2" target="_blank">Magpie chatbot lab on repl.it</a>
+   <a href="https://repl.it/@LindaMM/basicchat" target="_blank">simple chatbot on repl.it</a>

 You can use a ``while`` loop to repeat the body of the loop a certain number of times as shown above.
 However, a ``while`` loop is typically used when you don't know how many times the loop will execute.
 It is often used for a **input-controlled loop** where the user's input indicates when to stop.

+|CodingEx| **Coding Exercise**

-For example, in the |Magpie chatbot lab on repl.it| below, the while loop stops when you type in "Bye".
+The code below shows a |simple chatbot|.
+The while loop stops when you type in "Bye".
 The stopping value is often called the **sentinel value** for the loop.
 Notice that if you type in "Bye" right away, the loop will never run.
 If the loop condition evaluates to false initially, the loop body is not executed at all.
 Another way to stop the loop prematurely is to put in a return statement that makes it immediately return from the method.

 .. raw:: html

-    <iframe height="700px" width="100%" style="max-width:90%; margin-left:5%" src="https://repl.it/@BerylHoffman/Magpie-ChatBot-Lab-v2?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe><p>
+    <iframe  height="700px" width="100%" style="max-width:90%; margin-left:5%" src="https://repl.it/@LindaMM/basicchat?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

 |CodingEx| **Coding Exercise**